Best OnPage SEO Tools are just a few clicks away. The on-page analysis tool offers added value when it comes to page optimization.

 - Download of detailed results as CSV file possible

-- With the SEO-Spider from SEORCH you can check up to 10,000 pages of a domain for important onpage SEO factors.
+- With the SEO-Spider from SEARCH, you can check up to 10,000 pages of a domain for important onpage SEO factors.

 The results of the onpage analysis are very comprehensive and are displayed in the form of a dashboard, separated into the areas of content analysis and technical analysis.
-In addition, the results include a detailed overview with all individual results, which can also be downloaded as a CSV file.
+Besides, the results include a detailed overview of all individual results, which can also be downloaded as a CSV file.

 Dareboost at a glance: